Main 15 Reasons Why CRM Systems Fail

 2. General Motors Acceptance Corps Commercial Mortgage

-One of the reasons why do so many CRM programs fail is because they are too focused on internal priorities rather than customers.
+One of the reasons why do so many CRM programs fail is because they are too focused on internal priorities rather than customer satisfaction.
 In 1992, the Commercial Mortgage department of General Motors Acceptance Corp adopted a CRM that used automated voice response technology as the first point of contact for their customers requesting loans.
 Upon activation, the business learned that 99% of its loan customers were zeroing out to a customer support representative.

 [Related Article: 5 Steps of Effective CRM Implementation Strategy]